thecatalinstan/Criollo/README.md

 If you have any **questions** regarding the project or **how to** do anything with it, please feel free to get in touch either on Twitter [@criolloio](https://twitter.com/criolloio) or by plain old email [criollo@criollo.io](mailto:criollo@criollo.io).

 I really encourage you to [submit an issue](https://github.com/thecatalinstan/Criollo/issues/new), as your input is really and truly appreciated.

+Check out the [Criollo Blog](https://criollo.io/blog) for news, ideas and updates on Criollo.